-Summary: A macro action for sender to inform the receiver the object which corresponds to a definite descriptor (e.g. a name).
+Summary: A macro action for sender to inform the receiver the object which corresponds to a Summary. v i Magaza contenti definite descriptor (e.g. a name).
 Message content: An object description.
-Description: The inform -ref macro action allows the sender to inform the receiver some object that the sender believes corresponds to a definite descriptor, such as a name or other identifying description.
-Inform-ref is a macro action, since it corresponds to a (possibly infinite) disjunction of inform acts, each of which informs the receiver that "the object corresponding to name is $x$ " for some given x.
-For example, an agent can plan an inform -ref of the current time to agent j, and then perform the act " inform j that the time is 10.45".
+Description: Summary Formal Model The inform-ref macro action allows the sender to inform the receiver some object that the sender believes corresponds to a definite descriptor, such as a name or other identifying description.
+Inform-ref is a macro action, since it corresponds to a (possibly infinite) disjunction of inform acts, each of which informs the receiver that "the object corresponding to name is x " for some given x.
+For example, an agent can plan an inform-ref of the current time to agent j, and then perform the act " inform j that the time is 10.45".
 The agent performing the act should believe that the object corresponding to the definite descriptor is the one that is given, and should not believe that the recipient of the act already knows this.
-The agent may elect to send a refuse message if it is unable to establish the preconditions of the act.
-Alternatively, it may choose to alter another agents known mental attitudes with respect to the given description by confirm-ref or disconfirm-ref .
-Summary Formal Model $\langle i, \text{ inform-ref}(j, \iota x \delta(x)) \rangle \equiv$ $\langle i, \text{ inform}(j, \iota x \delta(x) = r_1) \rangle \langle i, \text{ inform}(j, \iota x \delta(x) = r_k) \rangle$ Note: this summary is included here for completeness.
-For full details, see §8.
-Example Agent i requests j to tell it the current Prime Minister of the United Kingdom: (request :sender i :receiver j :content (inform-ref :sender j :receiver i :content (iota ?x (UKPrimeMinister ?x)) :ontology world-politics :language sl ) :reply-with query0 :language sl) Agent j replies: (inform :sender j :receiver i :content (= (iota ?x (UKPrimeMinister ?x)) :ontology world-politic :in-reply-to query0)
+The agent may elect to send a refuse message if it is unable to establish the preconditions of the act. < i , inform ( j , $\iota x \delta(x) ) > \equiv$ , Inform(j, <math>\iota x \delta(x) = r_1 &gt; \dots (\iota x \delta(x) = r_k) &gt;</math> FP: Brefi <math>\iota x \delta(x) \land \neg B_i(Bref_j \iota x \delta(x) \lor Uref_j \iota x \delta(x))</math> RE: Brefj <math>\iota x \delta(x)</math> semantics, Formal basis of ACL semantics.
+Example Agent i requests j to tell it the current Prime Minister of the United Kingdom: (request :sender i :receiver j :content (inform-ref :sender j :receiver i :content (iota ?x (UKPrimeMinister ?x)) :ontology world-politics :language sl ) :reply-with query0 :language sl) Acerticalize Agentjreplies: (inform :sender j :receiver i :content (= (iota ?x (UKPrimeMinister ?x)) "Tony Blair") :ontology world-politics :in-reply-to query0) Note that a standard abbreviation for the request of inform-ref used in this example is the act query-ref .

-6.5.12 not-understood
+not-understood